shrideio/shoebox/src/project/README.md

     $ sudo docker-compose up -d
     ```

-    Run `$ sudo docker ps` to verify if the listed containers are up and running.
+    Run `$ sudo docker ps | grep project` to verify if the listed containers are up and running.
 Proceed if no error detected, otherwise run `$ sudo docker logs [container name]` to check the container logs for troubleshooting.

 2. Change the default Taiga administrator password after the first login.
 Use the following user name and password: _admin_ and _123123_ for the initial login.